Niger attack leaves 4 US soldiers dead: What to know

 Four U.S. servicemembers were killed on Oct.
 4 in Niger by Islamic militants, armed with rocket-propelled grenades and heavy machine guns.

-From President Donald Trump’s calls to the families of the deceased to the White House’s delayed response to the ambush, details about the attack have drawn intense scrutiny and criticism – and not just from McCain.
+From President Donald Trump’s calls to the families of the deceased to the White House’s delayed response to the ambush, details about the attack have drawn intense scrutiny and criticism.

 What do we know about the attack?